 Be disciples.
 Make disciples.
 In the New Year, let’s do both, together.

 - Our internship programs include both practical outreach and personal growth through discipling relationships.
-We offer discipleship-focused internships in Southeast Asia, where Aileeza and her family live, as well as China, Japan, Ukraine, Croatia, Spain, Macedonia and New York City.
+We offer discipleship-focused internships in Southeast Asia, where Aileeza and her family live, as well as in East Asia, Japan, Ukraine, Croatia, Spain, Macedonia and New York City.
 Find one that suits your interests.

 - SEND offers more than 200 opportunities to make disciples around the world.
 Explore them here.